tcho6319/JGibson-Portfolio/documents/design-journey.md

 ## Purpose & Content

 Our client requested that we make her a new, improved website that could serve as a gallery for her artwork, as well as a way to attract potential clients.
-This would mean that our website's content would be her art as well as information regarding her previous projects, and forms to allow her to upload her new art and a contact/ art request form.
+This would mean that our website's content would include her art, details about her art (i.e. title, date, media, whether or not it is available for purchase), information regarding her previous projects, and forms to allow her to upload her new art and a contact/art request form.

 ## Target Audience(s)